luke10x/mlb-weather/README.md

 instead they use Wiremock and H2.
 This suite is supposed to cover most crucial user stories.

+Use this command to run integration tests:

+    mvn -P integration-tests test

 ### Contract tests

 Contract tests ensure that changes in our codebase